Mr-Me-Project/Call-For-Code-2021-Final-Submission/README.md

 ![Mr ME Architecture Diagram](https://user-images.githubusercontent.com/87765430/127738448-e83afdbe-7d18-447c-9922-17d77ff800a4.png)

 1. The user navigates to the site and provides the required input factors.
-2. Node RED dashboard access the end point of AutoAI experiment model provides the predictive results.
+2. Node RED dashboard access the end point of AutoAI experiment model to provide the predictive results.
-3. IBM Watson assistant chatbot with Discovery helps the user in guiding through the application as well as retrieve real time data from web.
+3. IBM Watson assistant chatbot with Discovery helps the user in guiding through the application as well as retrieves real time data from web.
 4. The app stores and retrieves the data in Cloud Object Storage.

 ## Long description